Destiny's Child (album): Background and development

 In 1990, Beyoncé and LaTavia Roberson, both aged nine, met at an audition for the Houston-based girl group Girl's Tyme, of which they soon became members.
 Kelly Rowland joined the group the following year, and they unsuccessfully auditioned for Star Search in 1992.
 In 1993, Beyoncé's father Mathew Knowles became the group's manager, alongside its founder Andretta Tillman.
-Knowles restructured the group from a sextet to a quartet, and recruiting LeToya Luckett.
+Knowles restructured the group from a sextet to a quartet, and recruited LeToya Luckett.
 After numerous name changes, the group was renamed Destiny.
-After eliciting interest from both Elektra Records and Columbia Records, the group signed a record deal with the former in 1995.
+Eliciting interest from both Elektra Records and Columbia Records, the group signed a record deal with the former in 1995.
 However, the label terminated their contract the same year, without the group having recorded a debut album.
-Inspired by a passage in the Book of Isaiah, the group renamed themselves Destiny's Child, and began touring with groups Immature, Dru Hill, Das EFX, and SWV as an opening act on their respective tours.
+Inspired by a passage in the Book of Isaiah, the group renamed themselves Destiny's Child.
+They soon began touring as an opening act for groups Immature, Dru Hill, Das EFX, and SWV.
 After a second audition for Columbia's Teresa LaBarbera Whites in 1996, Whites signed them to the label.
 Immediately afterwards, Destiny's Child commenced work on their debut album, having been signed to D'Wayne Wiggins' production company Grass Roots Entertainment.